-OFF the LFO runs continuously.
-ON the LFO will do one cycle of oscillation (however this is only active when the LFO is also set to a sync. mode, see below).
+- OFF the LFO runs continuously. - (however this is only active when the LFO is also set to a sync. mode, see below).

 LFO sync/reset options

 - OFF the LFO is not reset on note-on or gate signals. - FIRST NOTE the LFO resets on the first note-on or gate signal. - ALL NOTES the LFO resets on all note-on or gate signals.